December 13 - Nanjing Nightmare: The Vicious Japanese Invasion of China

 Did You Know?

-John Rabe sent letters about the massacre to Adolf Hitler, believing the Nazi leader would intervene to stop the atrocities, but his letters were intercepted by the Gestapo.
+John Rabe sent letters about the massacre to Adolf Hitler, believing the Nazi leader would intervene to stop the atrocities, but his letters failed to reach Hitler and were later seized by the Gestapo.

-Before becoming a missionary in China, Minnie Vautrin taught at a country school in Illinois for just $35 per month, saving money to fund her dream of overseas mission work.

-The Safety Zone Committee maintained detailed records showing they provided shelter to about 250,000 Chinese civilians—nearly half of Nanjing’s remaining population.

 After returning to Germany, John Rabe’s family survived the post-war years through food packages sent by grateful Chinese citizens who remembered his heroic actions in Nanjing.